cncf/tag-security/assessments/projects/openfga/self-assessment.md

     likelihood: low

     summary: |
-      opengfa.authz_model is updated, but openfga.clients are not updated to match versions
+      openfga.authz_model is updated, but openfga.clients are not updated to match versions
     weakness: improper authorization
     attack: elevation of privilege
     component: openfga.server